shipyardapp/Shipyard-Documentation/docs/reference/url-structures.md

 ---
-id: url-structures
+id: shipyard-url-structures
-title: URL Structures
+title: Shipyard URL Structures
 hide_title: true
 description: Information about how URLs in the Shipyard platform are automatically generated with IDs.
 keywords: